-The Naming Guidelines naming analyzer examines parameters, classes, namespaces, methods, delegates, enums, structs, interfaces, and variables.
-It looks for naming violations in the source code related to capitalization, case sensitivity, abbreviations and acronyms, and syntax for namespaces and other .NET Framework identifiers.
-The following sections describe some guidelines with which the Naming Guidelines naming analyzer complies.
+The naming analyzer looks for naming violations in the source code related to capitalization, case sensitivity, abbreviations and acronyms, and syntax for namespaces and other .NET Framework identifiers.

+The following sections describe some guidelines that the Naming Guidelines naming analyzer follows.